SOWING INSTRUCTIONS

 When to Cut for Bouquets:

-Harvest when fowers are fully open.
+Harvest when flowers are fully open.